-This ia a review of how my Queen Valley Mule Ranch (QVM) Trail Lite saddle performed when I rode it 7 months and 2,300 miles from North Carolina to Idaho.
+This is a review of how my Queen Valley Mule Ranch (QVM) Trail Lite saddle performed after I rode it 7 months and 2,300 miles from North Carolina to Idaho.

 I may be calling… Continue reading

 We clipped her nails and pulled her shoes.
 In my recent post “Off With Her Shoes” I wrote about how my wife Julia and I are transitioning her pony Pie from steel shoes to bare feet.
 In this update, I’ll show you how we trimmed and measured Pie’s feet for hoof boots.
 But first, to recap, a few pics of Pie having her shoes removed.

 What’s the best kind of hoof boot for your horse or mule?
 My wife Julia and I rode from North Carolina to Virginia and back with three brands of hoof boots.
 This review is what we learned after 32 days on the road.
 The 3 boots reviewed are Cavallo hoof boots, EasyBoot hoof boots and Renegade hoof… Continue reading